Go to Homepage

 The pick of Port Moresby hotels

 So, where should you lay your head in the capital?
 There are a surprising number of fairly decent Port Morseby hotels to choose from.
-As a full-service lodging, the 95-room Hotel Gateway (also with 20 apartments for long-stay guests) is hard to beat.
-Secure, with large, well-maintained rooms (with in-room safes), it boasts a well-equipped and efficiently run business centre with free Internet access for a couple of hours each evening.
+Many have graduated to long-stay residences and sport new extended names as a result.
+As a full-service lodging, the 95-room Hotel Gateway (also with apartments for long-stay guests) is hard to beat.
+Secure, with large, well-maintained rooms (with in-room safes), it boasts a well-equipped and efficiently run business centre.
 There is a good choice of bars and restaurants and a large swimming pool.
 The airport is a two-minute drive away.
 In a similar mould, also in a garden setting, is the nearby 184-room Airways Hotel.

 With both of these within 20 minutes of most downtown destinations, many regulars say there’s no case to be made for lodging closer to the town centre.
-However, Crowne Plaza Hotel is in the heart of things, and within a block or two of many key private sector offices.
-This nine-storey hotel was last renovated in 2000 and is beginning to look a tad tired.
-Rooms (157 in total) are large, with good workspaces and views of the city and port.
+However, Crowne Plaza Residences Port Moresby is in the heart of things, and within a block or two of many key private sector offices.
 A similar option, but in a 10-acre garden setting in the Waigani area (where most government offices are located), is the 166-room Holiday Inn Port Moresby.
 This is a lowrise building, enormously popular at weekends among the expatriate community who gather poolside.
-The Indian High Commission bases itself here.
+The Indian High Commission used to practically base itself here at one time.

 ▲ top